leec94/cissp-notes/2024/domain_notes/1-sec-risk-mgmt.md

   - Risk Management
     - risk assessment
       - identify scope in advance
-      - threat: external force jeopardizing security
+      - threat: any potential danger to an asset. external force jeopardizing security
-      - risks: combination of threat and vulnerability
+      - risks: combination of threat and vulnerability to the asset
-      - vulnerability: weaknesses in security controls
+      - vulnerability: weaknesses in security controls that could be exploited by an attacker
       - threat vector: specific methods that threats use to exploit a vulnerability
-      - likelihood: probability that a risk will occur
+      - likelihood: probability that a risk will occur due to a given threat or vuln being present
-      - impact: amount of expected damage
+      - impact: amount of expected damage, extent to which an asset would be negatively affected
+      - risk treatments
+        - Avoid: don't do the risky thing
+        - Transfer: purchase an insurance policy
+        - Mitigate: Implement controls to reduce risk
+        - Accept: owner of an asset accepts a certain level of risk
       - risk analysis types:
         - qualitative: uses subjective ratings to evaluate risk likelihood and impact
           - rankings like low/medium/high